 From Bilibid the POWs were marched to the train station and rode a train to the barrio of Cabanatuan.
 The Japanese packed the POWs into the cars, but it was said that the cars had wooden slats which allowed air to blow through them.
 No POW died on the train ride.
 Once they arrived at the barrio of Cabanatuan, they were herded into a bullpen.
 He may have spent a night or two there.
-The POWs were ordered to form 100 men detachments and were ordered to march.
+The POWs were ordered to form 100 men detachments and then ordered to march.
 They were warned that anyone who fell would be killed.
 The reality was those who fell were beaten until they got back up.
 During the march, they walked almost six miles and passed Camp #1 where the men who were captured on Bataan and took part in the death march were held.
 They next passed Cabanatuan #2 which was about four miles past Camp #1.
 The camp did not have an adequate water supply and was closed, but it later reopened and housed Naval POWs.
 Camp 3 which was about seven miles from Camp #1 and was where those men captured on Corregidor were taken.
 The POWs arrived at Camp #3 from May 26 to May 29 in detachments of 1500 men which meant the total number of POWs in the camp was 6,000 men.